python-dugong/python-dugong/README.rst

   `ConnectionAbortedError`, `ConnectionResetError`,
   `~http.client.IncompleteRead` or simply return ``''`` on read)

+- supports non-blocking, asynchronous operation and is compatible with the asyncio_ module.

 - is not compatible with old HTTP 0.9 or 1.0 servers.

 All request and response headers are represented as `str`, but must be